 "I'm frustrated I wasn't allowed to get up and try and score some points, the bike was perfect, but the marshals pushed me away.

 "If we can continue this momentum for the rest of the season then we shouldn't be so worried for the championship."

-It completes a dramatic seven days for Yamaha rider Lorenzo - who was taken out at the first corner at Assen last weekend and scored no points.
+It completes a dramatic seven days for Yamaha rider Lorenzo - who and scored no points.